1. Blog

 What Happens If You Already Have a Budget?

-If you’ve already got a budget, take another look at it to see what solutions you can come up with to scale back your spending.
+If you’ve already got a budget, take another look at it to see what solutions you can come up with to scale back your spending during this difficult time.
 Also look for unique ways to increase your income.
 For instance, could you tutor college or university students remotely, or help others with their yard work.
-A little boredom right now due to self-isolation might just give your mind the freedom to think creatively.
+The change in your routine right now might just give your mind the freedom to think creatively.

-Bringing your spending in line with your reduced level of income might not be entirely possible, but the closer you’re able to get to a balanced budget, the easier it will be to recover.
+Bringing your spending in line with your reduced level of income might not be entirely possible, but the closer you’re able to get to a balanced budget, the easier it will be to get back on your feet.

 Focus on Wellness and Protect Your Mental Health